 - Terrain: Rock, riverbed, gravel road, mountain pass

 - Starts: Klein Pella

 - Ends: Port Nolloth

-- Includes: Dinner the first night at Klein Pella, morning coffee, brunch, dinner, eating utensils, camping fees, permits, 2-way radios & shower (evening only)
+- Includes: Dinner the first night at Klein Pella, morning coffee with rusk, brunch, dinner, eating utensils, camping fees, permits, 2-way radios & shower (evening only)